 Being a shareholder, company owner or partner in a successful business can be an enviable position.
 But it also brings with it a range of challenges, from wanting the business to be successful to ensuring that you enjoy your fair share of the returns.
-Other key issues for shareholders and owners can be forming an exit strategy which allows you to realise your investment and succession planning.

 Identifying what you are trying to achieve and anticipating potential problems can help you reach your objectives.

 A company's articles of association typically set out basic rules for how a company operates: for example, how directors are appointed and what rights shareholders have.
 You can use the articles of association or a separate shareholders agreement to cover other key issues that are important to you.

 Key issues in a shareholder agreement can include overall business strategy, how management decisions are taken and who has responsibility in different areas, what will happen if the business needs to raise additional financing, for example.

 The articles of association or shareholders' agreement can also govern how the company is controlled, such as what voting rights shareholders have and how directors take decisions.
 In private companies, the articles of association or a shareholders' agreement often include restrictions on share transfers aimed at preventing outside investors taking control.